Mlambalasi Rock Shelter: Archaeological history

-In 2002, a small-scale test excavation was conducted at Mlambalasi by Paul Msemwa, who currently serves as the Director of the National Museum of Tanzania.
+In 2002, a small-scale test excavation was conducted at Mlambalasi by Paul Msemwa, who currently serves as the director of the National Museum of Tanzania.
 Historic, Iron Age, and LSA occupations were identified, and Msemwa also found several Iron Age human remains fragments.

-Mlambalasi and another rock shelter, Magubike, were introduced to Willoughby in 2005 by Ms. Joyce Nachilema, the District Cultural Officer for Iringa Rural.
+Mlambalasi and another rock shelter, Magubike, were introduced to Pamela Willoughby in 2005 by Ms. Joyce Nachilema, the District Cultural Officer for Iringa Rural.
 In 2006, test excavations on Mlambalasi (HwJf-02) began.
-The Iringa Region Archaeological Project was unaware of the previous excavation, but their excavations did not overlap with Msemwa's.
+The Iringa Region Archaeological Project was not aware of the previous excavation, but their excavations did not overlap with Msemwa's.
 Willoughby recorded surface artifacts such as Iron Age pottery, iron slag, glass beads, LSA white quartz lithics, and crypto-crystalline MSA artifacts.
 These excavations provided evidence for a continuous, stratified MSA and LSA record, as well as organic material.

 No previous Stone Age site excavations in southern Tanzania had uncovered organic remains (such as bones, plant remains, and shells).
 These finds prompted a general archaeological survey and collection of surface samples spanning numerous archaeological sites from the Acheulean to present in 2008.

 The 2006 excavations by Pamela Willoughby, Katie Bliittner, and Pastory Bushozi involved collecting surface material from both rooms at Mlambalasi and excavating Test pit #1, a 2x1m pit with a depth of 120 cm below surface, in the center of Room 1.
 Test Pit #1 yielded a historic/Iron Age deposit on top of an LSA sequence (which included Burial 1, bisected by the test pit).

 Excavations were also carried out by members of the Iringa Region Archaeological Project in 2010.
 Six units (2x3m trenches with maximum depths of 110 cm below the floor) were excavated in 2010.
 The primary focus of the 2010 excavations was the recovery of the rest of the human burial and the determination of the relative locations of the excavation units from 2002 and 2006.
-The rest of Burial 1 was recovered, and the previous excavation units were located and mapped successfully, and LSA and Iron Age materials were also discovered.
-A German rifle casing that was manufactured in 1877 was found as well.
+The rest of Burial 1 was recovered, and the previous excavation units were located and mapped successfully.
+LSA and Iron Age materials were also discovered.
+A German rifle casing, manufactured in 1877, was found as well.